Introduction

 For the rest of the tutorial, I’ll use Method 1 because I want to keep the other variables.

-illustrates what our dataframe should look like
+Figure 6 illustrates what our dataframe should look like

 after we collapsed the data to a single unique patient.